 Slice has opened my eyes to what a truly digital insurer is founded on.
 With today’s technology, and here at Slice, we are not focused on the digitization of the old way, but looking at the new way that insurance should be bought and giving our partners the right tooling for it.
 Like launching the Apple Music app and having instant access to millions of songs, playlists for my genre and recommendations for my liking based on fancy algorithms (Ok, Spotify did this really well!)

-Like our CEO Tim Attia said when we launched ICS, “to get there, we had to challenge everything we knew about insurance.” link to blog:
+Like our CEO Tim Attia said when we launched ICS, “to get there, we had to challenge everything we knew about insurance.”

 How we do things at Slice and how we’ve designed Slice ICS is based on several new principles and key tenets that underpin how on-demand digital insurance needs to work.
 These new principles are very different from implementing a traditional core system, regardless of how modern it is.